blocknetdx/api-docs/source/includes/_projects.md

 min_amount_eth | number | The cost of 1000 api calls in ETH.
 If *null*, it means this payment option is not available. min_amount_sysblock | number | The cost of 1000 api calls in sysBLOCK.
 If *null*, it means this payment option is not available. min_amount_sysblock_usd | number | The cost of 1000 api calls in USD when paying with sysBLOCK.
-min_amount_usd | number | The cost of 1000 api calls in USD when paying with AVAX, ETH or wSYS. min_amount_wsys | number | The cost of 1000 api calls in wSYS.
+min_amount_usd | number | The cost of 1000 api calls in USD when paying with AVAX, ETH or SYS. min_amount_sys | number | The cost of 1000 api calls in SYS.
 If *null*, it means this payment option is not available.
 payment_avax_address | string     | The Avalanche address to which payment should be sent if paying in ARC20 aaBLOCK or in AVAX. payment_eth_address | string     | The Ethereum address to which payment should be sent if paying in ERC20 aBLOCK or in ETH.
-payment_nevm_address | string     | The Syscoin NEVM address to which payment should be sent if paying in SYS-ERC20 sysBLOCK or in wSYS. project_id      | string | The project ID of the project, referred to in this document as `<PROJECT-ID>` quote_expiry_time     | string    | Expiry time (in UTC) of price quotes returned by the `request_project` call.
+payment_nevm_address | string     | The Syscoin NEVM address to which payment should be sent if paying in SYS-ERC20 sysBLOCK or in SYS. project_id      | string | The project ID of the project, referred to in this document as `<PROJECT-ID>` quote_expiry_time     | string    | Expiry time (in UTC) of price quotes returned by the `request_project` call.
 Payments made after this time only receive half the normal number of api calls.
 Currently set to 1 hour after *quote_start_time*.
 See [extend_project](/#extend-project) to learn about fetching new price quotes and extending *quote_expiry_time*. quote_start_time     | string    | Time (in UTC) when `request_project` was called.